A Visual History of the Catalog

 Franklin paved the way for the businesses that would follow:

-The mail order pioneers
+The mail-order pioneers

 It’s around the 1830s that mail order catalogs became more commonly accepted.
 And according to Wendy Woloson “The first enterprises to embrace mail order in the modern sense were seedsmen and nurserymen.”